 City of Paso Robles, 1000 Spring Street, Paso Robles, CA 93446 Attn: Roger Oxborrow.
 Or via email at: firstname.lastname@example.org

-Draft Environmental Assessment (click here)
+Final Environmental Assessment with attachments (click here)